keiiida/calc_RPKM/README.md

 DEMO
 ---------
-This demo is for calculate RPKM values initial- and terminal-10kb-regions of introns of the mouse genes.
+This demo is for calculate RPKM values Initial- and Terminal-10kb-regions of introns of the mouse genes.
 Genes on chr17, chr18, and chr19 in the genome annotaion GRCm38.p4 from Refseq is used.
 A directory ./test_files/bam_files_SE/ contains test bam files used with STAR aligner.
 See detail for the bam files; [Takeuch *et al.* 2018. *Cell Rep.*](https://doi.org/10.1016/j.celrep.2018.03.141 "DOI") and [GSE60241](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE60241 "NCBI GEO").